PasqualePerilli/fish-shell-utilities/README.md

 ## compress-pdf

 This script requires `ghostscript` to be installed (will automatically install it on Debian-based Linux distributions if it cannot find it).
 Usage is like this:
 `compress-pdf --input "/path/to/file.pdf" --quality medium --output "/path/to/compressed_file.pdf"` or `compress-pdf -i "/path/to/file.pdf" -q medium -o "/path/to/compressed_file.pdf"`.
 It can also be run as `compress-pdf` and the user is prompted to type the full path to the input pdf file, the full path to the output compressed pdf file and the quality.
 Quality can be picked between `low`, `medium` and `high`.
 The only mandatory parameter is the input pdf file.
-If not specified, the output compressed pdf file will be located in the same folder as the original, with the same file name but having the `_compressed` suffix.
+If not specified, the output compressed pdf file will be located in the same folder as the original, with the same file name but having the `-compressed` suffix.
 If not specified, the compression quality will be set to `medium`.

+## convert-mp3

+This script uses ffmpeg to convert audio files to mp3.
+Usage is simple: `convert-mp3 \path\to\audio.file`.
+This will generate an mp3 file with a frequency of 192k.